The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Ollantaytambo Restaurants

 There is no shortage of awesome Ollantaytambo restaurants.
-Besides the main market, here are a few places to enjoy in Ollantaytambo.
+Besides the main market, here are a few places to eat in Ollantaytambo.

 El Albergue